la-mendicino/Survival-Analysis-of-Primary-Biliary-Cholangitis-Patients-/Survival-Analysis-of-PBC-Patients.md

     ## [1] 939.493

-(REWRITE) The two approaches, using untransformed and log transformed numerical factors, resulted in two different parsimonious sets of variables.
-The first set included one more variable (ast) and shared the rest of the factors with the second set.
+The two approaches, using untransformed and log transformed numerical factors, resulted in four different parsimonious sets of variables.
+The untrasnformed data resulted in 11 and 5 non-zero factors and the transformed resulted in 10 and 8 non-zero factors; lambda 1se resulted in fewer non-zero factors in both approaches.

 Let’s compare AIC’s (Akaike Information criterion), BIC’s (Bayesian Information criterion), and concorance for the four models.
 The AIC is